bogsdarking/planet_ruler/paper/paper.md

 # Acknowledgments

 This work was developed independently without institutional funding.
 Development relied on open-source tools including NumPy, SciPy, Matplotlib, OpenCV, and Meta AI's Segment Anything Model.
-AI assistance (Claude, Anthropic) was used to develop and expand the core project via code generation, documentation, and manuscript preparation.
+AI assistance (Claude, Anthropic) was used to expand the core project via code generation, documentation, and manuscript preparation.

 # References